nanamiwang/agnos-builder/README.md

 ## Reboot the phone.

 ## If everything is ok, AGNOS will boot.
-The AGNOS install will run.
+The AGNOS installer will run.
 You can connect the Wifi and ssh into the phone.
-- sometimes you have to wait for several minutes before seeing wifi networks in the wifi scan list
+- sometimes you have to wait for several minutes before seeing surrounding wifi networks in the wifi scan list, this is a known issue.

 ## Install OpenPilot using AGNOS installer.